magento/pwa-studio/pwa-devdocs/src/pwa-buildpack/reference/pwa-dev-server/index.md

 ## Basic Features

-PWADevServer creates an optimized `devServer` for Magento API-backed PWA development.
+PWADevServer adds an optimized PWA development server to a Webpack configuration object.

-The `devServer` provides the following useful features:
+The dev server provides the following useful features:

 ### Hot reload